All the best experiences

 Most travelers to the land of fire and ice arrive at KEF Airport and go straight to Reykjavik or other top attractions in Iceland.
 However, you may choose to walk a different path and stay in the town of Keflavik for a quick rest before starting your sightseeing tour in Iceland

-In addition, some flights at the airport land late at night or depart early in the morning.
-So you may not want to go through the 45-minute drive right away.
+Also, some flights at the airport land late at night or depart early in the morning, so you may not want to do the 32-mile (52-kilometer) drive right away.
 If this is the case, there is a wide selection of top hotels near Keflavik Airport that you may consider.

 Courtyard by Marriott